 Always wait until the store is quiet – no one is going to waste time bartering with you if there are loads of other customers who are willing to pay full price hanging around.

 The end of the day is always the best time to appear with your haggle hat on, particularly at markets as they're keen to shift any stock they have left over before packing up.

-Potentially, this could of course mean you missing out on items sold earlier in the day, but your chances of getting a great price at a market increase ten-fold if you show up right at the end of the day.
+This could of course mean you miss out on items sold earlier in the day, but your chances of getting a great price at a market increases ten-fold if you show up right at the end of the day.

 End of day on a Saturday, specifically the last Saturday of each month, should be marked with a gold star on every avid haggler's calendar, as this is when the people in charge will be trying to meet financial targets so are likely to lower prices in order to make a sale.

 It's also worth thinking seasonally with your haggling too – summer hats and beachwear will be hagglable (yup, looks like we just invented a word!) in winter and Christmas goods will go for pennies in March, so think ahead (or behind, whichever you prefer).

 Christmas is also the perfect time to start haggling for non-Christmassy things like buying a car or paying for life insurance.
 Christmas is a quiet time for insurers, but they still have targets to meet so they're way more likely to let you haggle prices down when the nation is focussing on spending their cash on Christmas pressies!